AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 To summarize, this example requires two custom Composer packages:

+- `centralized-patcher`

-- `centralized-patcher`—Defines the list of quality patches and `m2-hotfixes` to apply.
+   - Defines the list of quality patches and `m2-hotfixes` to apply
+   - Requires the `centralized-patcher-composer-plugin` package to run the `vendor/bin/magento-patches apply` command

+- `centralized-patcher-composer-plugin`

-- `centralized-patcher-composer-plugin`—Defines a `Patcher` class that reads the quality patches list from the `centralized-patcher` package and installs them after `composer install` and `composer update`.
+   - Defines a `Patcher` class that reads the quality patches list from the `centralized-patcher` package
+   - Installs the list of quality patches after `composer install` and `composer update` operations

 #### `centralized-patcher`

 You can create a Composer package (`centralized-patcher`) to centrally manage all quality patches and `/m2-hotfixes` across all of your Adobe Commerce installations.

-The package must do two things:
+The package must do the following:

 - Copy the contents of the `/m2-hotfixes` directory into all your installations during deployment.
+- Define the list of quality patches to install.
-- Run the `vendor/bin/magento-patches` CLI command to apply the same list of quality patches to all installations.
+- Run the `vendor/bin/magento-patches` command to apply the same list of quality patches to all installations (using the `centralized-patcher-composer-plugin` package as a dependency).

 1. Create a `composer.json` file for your new `centralized-patcher` Composer package with the following contents: